Exploration-Lab/Label-Studio-Annotator-Control/index.md

 python label_studio/manage.py runserver
 ```

-Note: The Database of both of the versions (Label-Studio & Label-Studio-Annotator-Control ) will be connceted by default.
+**NOTE:** The Database of both of the versions (Label-Studio & Label-Studio-Annotator-Control ) will be connceted by default.
 (For eg the path to the dataset will be the same for both of the versions.)
 Here you dont’t need to make any changes.